verifyica-team/pipeliner/README.md

 - Extensions are cached during a pipeliner execution
   - nested pipeliner executions will not use the cached extensions

-- HTTP authentication is currently not supported
+- BASIC HTTP authentication can be enabled using properties
+  - `pipeliner.extension.http.username`
+  - `pipeliner.extension.http.password`

 # Pipeliner Options